cmu-pasta/onward24/README.md

 The folder `ClaudeTranscripts` contains transcripts of conversations with [Anthropic's Claude 3 Opus](https://www.anthropic.com/claude) which formed the basis of examples provided in the paper.
 The model version used for these transcripts was `claude-3-opus-20240229` with `temperature=0` and `max_tokens=2000`.

 In each transcript file, messages (system prompt, user prompt, AI response) are separated by a line containing only `---`.

+## Property-Based Testing

+The folder `PropertyBasedTesting` contains a Python script to invoke Claude in a loop to check the property that year-over-year standard deduction cannot decrease.
+The program runs until a violation of this property is discovered, which takes about 2.4 iterations on average.